-Recon nmended measure Application Relevant duties PCU B5 Use of highly effective age assurance - services that do not prohibit priority content Services likely to be accessed by children where (a) Recommendation PCU B3 does not apply to the service and (b) the service is at medium or high risk of one or more specific kinds of priority content and either one or more of those kinds of content is allowed on the service or each of those kinds of content is prohibited on the service, but it is not currently technically feasible to take down all such content when the provider determines it to be in breach of its terms of service.
+Recor nmended measure Application Relevant duties PCU B5 Use of highly effective age assurance - services that do not prohibit priority content Services likely to be accessed by children where (a) Recommendation PCU B3 does not apply to the service and (b) the service is at medium or high risk of one or more specific kinds of priority content and either one or more of those kinds of content is allowed on the service or each of those kinds of content is prohibited on the service, but it is not currently technically feasible to take down all such content when the provider determines it to be in breach of its terms of service .
 Section 12(2), (3)(b) and (7) PCU B6 Use of highly effective age assurance - services with a content recommender system that pose a risk of primary priority content Services likely to be accessed by children that are (a) at medium or high risk of one or more specific kinds of primary priority content which are allowed on the service, and (b) where a child-accessible part of the service has a content recommender system.
-Section 12(2), (3)(a), (4) and (6) PCU B7 Use of highly effective age assurance - services with a content recommender system that pose a risk of priority content or nondesignated content Services likely to be accessed by children that are (a) at medium or high risk of one or more specific kinds of priority content, other than bullying content, which are allowed on the service or one or more specific identified kinds of non-designated content which are allowed on the service, and (b) where a child-accessible part of the service has a content recommender system.
-Section 12(2), (3)(b), and (7) Content n noderation PCU C1 Having a content moderation function to review and assess suspected content that is harmful to children All services likely to be accessed by children.
+Section 12(2), (3)(a), (4) and (6) PCU B7 Use of highly effective age assurance - services with a content recommender system that pose a risk of priority content or non- designated content Services likely to be accessed by children that are (a) at medium or high risk of one or more specific kinds of priority content, other than bullying content, which are allowed on the service or one or more specific identified kinds of non-designated content which are allowed on the service, and (b) where a child- accessible part of the service has a content recommender system.
+Section 12(2), (3)(b), and (7) Content moderation PCU C1 Having a content moderation function to review and assess suspected content that is harmful to children All services likely to be accessed by children.
 Section 12(2), (3) and (10) Section 21(2)(b)†

-Recor nmended measure Application Relevant duties PCU C2 Having a content moderation function that allows for swift action against content harmful to children All services likely to be accessed by children.
+Recommended measure Application Relevant duties PCU C2 Having a content moderation function that allows for swift action against content harmful to children All services likely to be accessed by children.
 Section 12(2), (3), (4), (6), (7) and (10) Section 21(2)(b)† PCU C3 Setting internal content policies Services likely to be accessed by children that are either a large service or multi-risk (children).
 Section 12(2) and (3) PCU C4 Performance targets Services likely to be accessed by children that are either a large service or multi-risk (children).
 Section 12(2) and (3) PCU C5 Prioritisation Services likely to be accessed by children that are either a large service or multi-risk (children).
 Section 12(2) and (3) PCU C6 Resourcing Services likely to be accessed by children that are either a large service or multi-risk (children).
-Section 12(2) and (3) PCU C7 Provision of training and materials to individuals working in content moderation (nonvolunteers) Services likely to be accessed by children that are either a large service or multi-risk (children).
+Section 12(2) and (3) PCU C7 Provision of training and materials to individuals working in content moderation (non- volunteers) Services likely to be accessed by children that are either a large service or multi-risk (children).
 Section 12(2) and (3) PCU C8 Provision of materials to volunteers Services likely to be accessed by children that are either a large service or multi-risk (children).
-Section 12(2) and (3) PCU C9 Assessing proactive technology for use to detect or support the detection of content harmful to children Services likely to be accessed by children that are either: a) large services at medium or high risk of one or more specific kinds of primary priority content; or b) have more than 700,000 monthly active UK users and are at high risk of one or more specific kinds of primary priority content.
-Section 12(2) and (3)
+Section 12(2) and (3) Reporting and complaints PCU D1 Enabling complaints All services likely to be accessed by children.
+Section 20(2) Section 21(2)(a)† PCU D2 Having easy to find, easy to access and easy to use complaints systems and processes All services likely to be accessed by children.
+Section 20(2) Section 21(2)(c)†